BDC Hamburger Icon

 If you sign up for a processing account with a payment facilitator (PayFac) or aggregator like Square or PayPal, you don’t need your own merchant account.
 Instead, you sign up as a submerchant under the provider’s master merchant account.

-The benefit of working with a PayFac is that it’s faster and easier to set up your account, service is provided on a pay-as-you-go basis, and there are usually no account maintenance fees.
+The benefits of working with a PayFac are that it’s faster and easier to set up your account, service is provided on a pay-as-you-go basis, and there are usually no account maintenance fees.
 But there are some limitations.
 Most aggregators don’t work with high-risk merchants, so if your business is in a high-risk industry, you’ll need to get your own merchant account.
 PayFacs are also more risk-averse than full-service payment processors, which means that your funds could be held if something about a transaction raises a red flag.

 There are also some advantages of having your own merchant account.
 You can often get lower rates and better customer service, and the likelihood of having your money held or your account frozen is lower.
 There are account maintenance fees, but if your processing volume is high enough, they’re offset by the lower transaction rates.